shdown/luastatus/plugins/network-rate-linux/README.rst

   the filter.

-  If specified, ``iface_filter`` must be a function that takes a string (interface name) and return ``true`` if the reader should report network rates for this interface, ``false`` or ``nil`` otherwise.
+  If specified, ``iface_filter`` must be a function that takes a string (interface name) and returns ``true`` if the reader should report network rates for this interface, ``false`` or ``nil`` otherwise.
 If ``iface_filter`` is not specified the reader will report network rates for all interfaces.